Mississippi State Sovereignty Commission: Records releases

 The year the commission's records were sealed, the Mississippi chapter of the American Civil Liberties Union filed a class-action lawsuit against the state, arguing that it should release the files, as they were compiled from illegal surveillance of citizens.
 In 1998, United States District Court Judge William H. Barbour Jr. ordered all commission records not involved in litigation to be unsealed, and the majority of records were made available by March 17.
 After subsequent court orders, the Department of Archives and History released more files on July 31, 2000 and January 18, 2001.
 In 2002, the department made all of the commission's records accessible on its website.

 Once unsealed, the records revealed more than 87,000 names of citizens about whom the state had collected information, or classified as "suspects".
 Today, the records of the commission are available online for search.
 The records also revealed the state's complicity in the murders of Chaney, Goodman, and Schwerner at Philadelphia, Mississippi.
 Its investigator A. L. Hopkins gave information about the workers to the commission, including the car license number of a new civil rights worker.
 It passed the information to the Sheriff of Neshoba County, who was implicated in the murders.

 In popular culture

 Dawn Porter directed the 2014 film Spies of Mississippi about the Commission.

+The Commission's sealed records play a vital role in the plot of The Chamber (1996 film).